rahul-gound/tring-bro-on-stardance/README.md

  /tring-bro-on-stardance-weather

 i used nest for deployment
+and for weather i used : open-meteo for cat fact : for jokes:

 and my hackatime time is low because i was using github codespace for coding and forgot to apply hackatime